The-Trademark-Factory/thetrademarkfactory/content/pages/about.md

       animation: about
       image: /upload/about_failsafe.svg
       alt:
+      align_bottom: false
   - _bookshop_name: cards/twoCols
     title:
+    content: >-
-    content: "<p>Established in 2009 and led by Natalie Murray-Jones, our team of lawyers and trademark experts has been practicing trademark law since the mid-'90s.
-We have successfully registered trademarks for some of the world's leading corporations, such as <strong>Apple</strong> and <strong>Gucci</strong>, as well as prominent Australian enterprises like <strong>Pharmacare</strong>, <strong>Gloria Jean's Coffees</strong>, <strong>Donut King</strong>, <strong>Mad Mex</strong>, and <strong>Uniden Australia</strong>.&nbsp;<br />\LOver the course of nearly three decades, we've had the privilege of collaborating with large corporations.
-However, we've recently recognized a growing disparity between the needs of big businesses and small enterprises concerning the affordability of brand protection.</p><p>Our true passion lies in the realm of trademarks, and our primary objective is to assist as many Australian businesses as possible in accessing top-notch trademark services without the burden of exorbitant costs.
-Consequently, The TradeMark Factory was conceived.</p>"
+      <p>Established in 2009 and led by Natalie Murray-Jones, our team of
+      lawyers and trademark attorneys have been practicing trademark law since the mid-'90s.
+We have successfully registered trademarks for some of the world's leading corporations, such as <strong>Apple</strong> and
+      <strong>Gucci</strong>, as well as prominent Australian enterprises like
+      <strong>Pharmacare</strong>, <strong>Gloria Jean's Coffees</strong>,
+      <strong>Donut King</strong>, <strong>Mad Mex</strong>, and <strong>Uniden
+      Australia</strong>.&nbsp;</p><p>Over the course of nearly three decades, we've had the privilege of collaborating with large corporations but more recently we've recognized a growing disparity between the needs of big businesses and small enterprises concerning the affordability of brand protection.</p><p>Our true passion lies in the realm of trademarks, and our primary objective is to assist as many Australian businesses as possible in accessing top-notch trademark services without exorbitant fees.</p><p>Consequently, The TradeMark Factory was born.</p>
     button:
       title_button: ''
       url: '#'